sunjh22/CNVPipe/README.md

 Finally we use a python script to extract evalue, pN and dG into `info` column

-`cnvpytor` accepts SNP data and call CNV based on both RD and BAF, but we want to separate them, just use its RD function to call CNV, and filter by BAF after merging CNV from other tools.
+`cnvpytor` accepts SNP data and call CNV based on both RD and BAF, but we want to separate them, just use its RD function to call CNV, and filter by BAF after merging CNV by other tools.

-#### Principle of CNVpytor
+*Principle of CNVpytor*

-Firstly, extract RD signal in 100-bp intervals (pysam), get bin-level RD signal, perform GC biase correction (100-bp GC content is pre-calculated), then merge and partition by **mean-shift**, CNV call follows, all requires statistical test of RD between CNV segments and whole-genomic regions.
+Firstly, extract RD signal in 100-bp intervals (pysam), get bin-level RD signal, perform GC biase correction (100-bp GC content is pre-calculated), then merge and partition by **mean-shift**, CNV call follows, all requires statistical test of RD between CNV segments and whole-genome regions.

 Filter out HET SNPs that are inaccessible to short read, defined by strict mask from 1000G project, BAF likelihood of bin is calculated by multiplying the likelihood of single SNPs in the bin (which